urbanjost/M_starpac/README.md

              first,  followed by mu,  followed by the parameter values from the moving  average  factors.
 For all estimation subroutines PAR must contain initial values  for  the  parameters  on  input  and  will contain  the  final values on return.
-For the forecasting subrou- tines  PAR  must  contain  the  parameter  values  for  which  the forecasts are to be computed.
+For the forecasting subroutines  PAR  must  contain  the  parameter  values  for  which  the forecasts are to be computed.

  PV      <-- The  vector of dimension  at least  N that contains  the predicted